SynchronetBBS/sbbs/xtrn/SlyVote/readme.txt

 Setting                               Description
 -------                               -----------
+showAvatars                           Whether or not to show avatars of the
+                                      people who post polls in the results.
+                                      Valid values are true and false.
+                                      Defaults to true.

 useAllAvailableSubBoards              Whether or not to use all available
                                       sub-boards where voting is enabled.
                                       Valid values are true and false.
 This